 We’re both planning on continuing our focus on self-improvement and our health in 2020.
 While it’s effortless for my wife to be healthy, I have to try a lot harder.
 In 2019:

 - I consumed 0 beers or liquor.
 I average one bottle of wine/month.
 Here’s why I cut down on booze.
 I’ll probably continue this in 2020.

 - While my Peloton time has been cannibalized by riding a real bike outside now that I’m in FL, I’m about to do my 400th Peloton ride.

 I’m also going to try to pay it forward a little more in 2020.
 I’m starting to write more.
-It’s my way of getting occasional dopamine hits and is a simple way for me to help younger product managers (starting with this series called, ‘A Product Manager’s Best Friend‘).
-My wife is starting to write as well.
+It’s my way of getting occasional dopamine hits and is a simple way for me to help younger product managers (beginning with this series called, ‘A Product Manager’s Best Friend‘).
+My wife is starting to write, as well.
 She just started a blog for parents at PetiteNP.com.
-She’s very qualified given that she’s an amazing Pediatric Nurse Practitioner who has been a type 1 diabetic since the age of 3.
+She’s very qualified, given that she’s a fantastic Pediatric Nurse Practitioner who has had type 1 diabetes since the age of 3.
 Check it out if you have kids.